HaikuTeam/animator/QA.md

 Timeline Performance

-"Metapoem" takes no more than ~1 second to load (rehydration) I can horizontally scroll the timeline of "Metapoem" at a reasonable speed I can expand/collapse timeline rows at a reasonable speed I can drag keyframes at a reasonable speed
+I can expand/collapse timeline rows at a reasonable speed I can drag keyframes at a reasonable speed
 I can drag the scrubber at a reasonable speed, seeing values reflect in the input fields When playback is initiated, the scrubber runs at a reasonable speed

-Bytecode Upgrade

-I can open legacy project "Moto" and it still works correctly I can open legacy project "Move" and it still works correctly I can open tour project "Percy" and it still works correctly I can open legacy project "Metapoem" and it still works correctly I can open a recent project and it still works correctly

 Code